hesti-subleasing/hesti/README.md

 ## Environment Variables
 This application needs to have certain environment variables set up.
 All environment variables are located in the `setup.sh.gpg` file.
-Decrpyt the `setup.sh.gpg` file.
-Run:
+To decrypt the file, you must first import the public key that it was encrypted with by running: `gpg --import <filename with public key>`
-`gpg -d setup.sh.gpg`
+To get the actual setup file, run: `gpg -o setup.sh -d setup.sh.gpg`
-It will prompt you for the passphrase.
-Enter the passphrase if you have it.
-Once you do, it will create the file `setup.sh` which has the list of environment variables.
+This will create the file `setup.sh` which has the list of environment variables.
 To export the environment variables, run: `. ./setup.sh`
 To check, run: `printenv`